Brickland MRT station: Planning

 Brickland station was first announced on 25 May 2019 as part of the Land Transport Authority's (LTA) Land Transport Master Plan 2040.
 The station was planned to serve approximately 13,000 existing households from Keat Hong, Bukit Batok West, Pavilion Park, Tengah town’s Brickland district, and future residential developments.
-Officially confirmed on 28 July 2023, the station is targeted to begin construction in 2024 with a completion date of 2034.
+Officially confirmed on 28 July 2023, the station was initially targeted to begin construction in 2024, with a completion date of 2034.
 Construction works for the station will include a new viaduct and crossover tracks.

+Construction

-The longer construction duration for the infill is due to extensive modification works needed which requires realignment of the road and railway tracks.
-This would require additional 54-hour closures in 2028–2029.
-Construction can only take place during maintenance hours at night.
+On 30 December 2025, the contract for the design and construction of Brickland MRT station and associated viaducts was awarded to Obayashi Corporation for S$281 million.
+Construction is slated to begin in the first half of 2026.
+The station construction can only take place during maintenance hours at night.